arvidfalch/RawAudio_e2e/README.md

 Training dataset can also be downloaded and constructed from DESED link, follwo the instructions on that page.

 ## Evaluation dataset
 The evaluation dataset can be downloaded from this [Dropbox link](https://www.dropbox.com/scl/fo/yms4wsqj97mgwnv2wkdr3/h?dl=0&rlkey=698xzssz2rcuqe8w0wozc05kf).
+Keep in the same folder as the evaluation scripts.

 ## Training